Advertisement

 You skip the dentist

 Bad breath can signal conditions like gingivitis and tooth decay, which require professional attention.
-Avoid tooth decay by seeing your dentist every six months for a checkup and cleaning.
+Help avoid tooth decay by seeing a dentist at least every six months for a checkup and cleaning.

 Dental devices can affect your breath when food particles get lodged underneath them, too.
 If you wear dentures, remove and clean them nightly.
 Then, brush your mouth and gums thoroughly to remove germs and promote circulation.
+Be sure to include your tongue and the roof of your mouth.
 Also, dentures should fit snugly enough to eat crisp produce with ease—if they don’t, see your dentist to keep friction-related sores from developing.

 woman reaching for sugar-free candies at her desk